macs30123-s23/final-project-ayako/README.md

 ### ARDL results

-The estimation results of ARDL models are shown below.
-The export table are sorted by long-term coefficient in ascending order.
-Theoritically, if the Japan's currency devaluate, the import should increase in long-term.
-In our model, the exchange rate is defined as trading partner's currency/Japan Yen, the coefficients should be negative if the hypothesis is true.
-However, the number of products that have negative coefficients is less than positive ones.
-For major products mentioned in data visualization, 72, 84, and 90 have a positive value, and other coefficients are insignificant.
-We also observe the absolute values of coefficients are less than [3] with the U.S. Furthermore, this is consistent with [5] where trade elastistity is becoming less significant.
+The estimation results of the ARDL models are presented below.
+The export table is sorted in ascending order based on the long-term coefficient.
+In theory, if Japan's currency depreciates, exports should increase in the long term.
+In our model, the exchange rate is defined as the trading partner's currency divided by the Japanese Yen.
+The coefficients should be negative if the hypothesis is true.
+However, the number of products with negative coefficients is lower than those with positive coefficients.
+Among the major products highlighted in the data visualization, product codes 72, 84, and 90 have positive coefficients, while the remaining coefficients are insignificant.
+Additionally, we observe that the absolute values of the coefficients are smaller than those reported in [3] for the United States.
+This observation is consistent with [5], which suggests a decreasing significance of trade elasticity in Japan.

-For import results, contrary to export case, the positive value aligns with theory.
-However, only 19 out of 87 product have significant values.
-This is similar to [3].
-Note that among major HS2 codes, only 30 and 44 have coefficients with significant values but the signs are opposite.
+Regarding the import results, in contrast to the export case, the positive coefficient values align with the theoretical expectations.
+However, out of the 87 products, only 19 have coefficients that are statistically significant, similar to the findings in [3].
+It is worth noting that among the major HS2 codes, only product codes 30 and 44 have coefficients with significant values, but their signs are opposite.

-Please note that we have several limitation in this estimation.
-First, in import model, we should include Japan GDP instead of trading partner's GDP.
-Second, we show p-values of $\lambda_1,\rho_j$ instead of normalized one.
-This is because there is limited flexibility in python package and we need to use Stata to conduct such analysis.
+Please note that there are several limitations in this estimation.
+Firstly, in the import model, it would be more appropriate to include Japan's GDP instead of the trading partner's GDP.
+Secondly, we present the p-values for $\lambda_1$ and $\rho_j$ instead of normalized values.
+This is due to the limited flexibility of the Python package used for analysis, and it is better to use Stata for conducting this analysis.

 <p align="center">
   <figcaption>Export Results</figcaption>